maddie480/RandomStuffWebsite/README.md

 The output format is the same as the GameBanana search API, [see the previous section](#the-gamebanana-search-api).

-You can pass `full=true` to the API to get the full info on mods instead of just their IDs.
+You can pass `full=true` to the API to get the full info on mods instead of just their IDs, **in JSON**.
 The format is also the same as the GameBanana search API with `full=true`.

 ## GameBanana categories list API